coast-team/sigver/README.md

   $ sigver --key ./private.key --cert ./primary.crt --ca ./intermediate.crt --port 443  # Signaling server is listening on 0.0.0.0:443
 ```

-## How to use

-If the server is listening on `wss://mysigver.org`, then he only accepts
-`wss://mysigver.org/:key` URLs where **key** is any valid string less than 512 characters (key identifies peer-to-peer network).

-For example: `wss://mysigver.org/Lt71z0rspEqBKoConPJpr3NoODiO0kgAtM3fYc3VLH`

 ## Server protocol

 Server uses [Protocol Buffers](https://developers.google.com/protocol-buffers/) for encode/decode all messages.